 The Company realizes the importance of water resources and works to reduce as well as the risks and impacts associated with the use of water in its internal activities with policies and measures to monitor and manage water use risks that are ongoing.
-Throughout the year 2021, tap water rates increase by 5.16% from the previous year.
+Throughout the year 2022, tap water rates decrease by 7.82% from 2021.